 Science World is a charitable not-for-profit science center in the heart of Vancouver.
 Through interactive exhibits and demonstrations on science and nature topics, and STEAM (science, technology, engineering, art & design, and math) mentorship programs, the centre lives and breaths by its mission to "ignite wonder and empower dreams."
-I have had the pleasure of working with Science world as a visiting scientist in two of its programs: Future Science Leaders (FSL), and Meet a Scientist.
+I have had the pleasure of working with Science world as a visiting scientist in three of its programs: Future Science Leaders (FSL), Girls in STEAM, and Meet a Scientist.

 Students adjusting their float weight to get it perfect.